 Jonathan Peters is an assistant professor of journalism at the University of Kansas, where he specializes in First Amendment law and media policy.
-He holds affiliate research positions exploring Internet governance and digital privacy, respectively, in the KU Information & Telecommunication Technology Center and the KU Surveillance Studies Research Center.
+He holds affiliate research positions exploring Internet/content governance and digital privacy, respectively, in the KU Information & Telecommunication Technology Center and the KU Surveillance Studies Research Center.
 Peters is an attorney and the press freedom correspondent for the Columbia Journalism Review, and previously he blogged about free expression for the Harvard Law & Policy Review.
 He has written about legal issues for Esquire, The Atlantic, Slate, Wired, The Nation and PBS.
 He also has written about the NHL for Sports Illustrated.

 In his research, Peters uses a global legal-historical lens to examine issues at the intersection of new media and the law—from the balance of national security and free expression in the era of megaleaks, to the definition of a journalist in the digital age, to the privacy protections available to journalists who store data in the cloud.
-His current research explores how private Internet companies are writing a significant chapter in the story of free expression by setting and enforcing their own content rules and community guidelines.
+His current research explores how private Internet companies are writing a major chapter in the story of free expression by setting and enforcing their own content rules and community guidelines.

 - Ph.D., Journalism, University of Missouri